Create Buffers (Standard Feature Analysis)

 Output Name

-The name of the output layer to create on your portal.
+The name of the output layer that will be created on your portal.

 String